DevelopersClubRS/.github/profile/README.md

 - **Nikola Knežević** - UO [[LinkedIn 🔗]](https://www.linkedin.com/in/knezevicdev/)

 ## 🤝 Our Friends
-Organizations and companies that support Developers Club’s work.
+Organizations and companies that support Developers Club's work.

 ---

 💡 **Developers Club** is the go-to place where IT professionals can find useful advice, resources, and inspiration to grow and advance their careers.

 ## 🔗 Let’s Connect!

 Network with other developers, build your reputation, and elevate your career!